hpe-dev-incubator/hpe-dev-portal/content/blog/scale-kubernetes-cluster-using-hpe-greenlake-terraform-provider.md

 The above example is specifically for adding a single worker node pool to an existing cluster.
 Below are all the possible options available for scaling.

-1. Add worker node pools: We can add multiple node pools by simply declaring corresponding **worker_nodes** in the same cluster resource.
+1. Add worker node pools: You can add multiple node pools by simply declaring corresponding **worker_nodes** in the same cluster resource.
 2. Reduce worker node pools: Remove **worker_nodes** associated with a specific node pool from the cluster resource
 3. Increase/decrease worker node count: Updating the **count** field increases or decreases the number of nodes under each node pool.
 4. Increase/decrease default worker node count: Every cluster by default has a worker node with the node pool name “**worker**” even if **worker_nodes** are not declared in the Terraform configuration.
 This originally comes from what's declared in the cluster blueprint.
-We can override and update the count and machine blueprint for this default worker by declaring **worker_nodes** with the name “**worker**”.
+You can override and update the count and machine blueprint for this default worker by declaring **worker_nodes** with the name “**worker**”.

-Note: If we remove the default node pool (**worker_nodes** with name “**worker**”), the default configuration coming from the cluster blueprint shall be retained.
+Note: If you remove the default node pool (**worker_nodes** with name “**worker**”), the default configuration coming from the cluster blueprint shall be retained.

 # Summary

-In this blog, we covered how to scale Kubernetes clusters with Terraform provider for HPE GreenLake.
-We showed you how to update an existing cluster with additional worker nodes.
-We also discussed several options available to increase or reduce worker nodes across different node pools for Kubernetes clusters.
+In this blog, I covered how to scale Kubernetes clusters with Terraform provider for HPE GreenLake.
+I showed you how to update an existing cluster with additional worker nodes.
+I also discussed several options available to increase or reduce worker nodes across different node pools for Kubernetes clusters.

 I hope you found this information interesting and useful while considering the scale of Kubernetes cluster with HPE GreenLake Terraform provider.
-Use the following links to understand more about Terraform and HPE GreenLake Terraform Provider
+Use the following links to understand more about Terraform and HPE GreenLake Terraform Provider.

 \-      [ Learn more about Terraform](https://www.terraform.io/)